joergschwarzwaelder/hhc2020/Objective-6/README.md

 2. What are the names of the two indexes that contain the results of emulating Enterprise ATT&CK technique 1059.003?
 (Put them in alphabetical order and separate them with a space)
 **t1059.003-main t1059.003-win**
 3. One technique that Santa had us simulate deals with 'system information discovery'.
 What is the full name of the registry key that is queried to determine the MachineGuid?
-→ "system information discovery" is t1082 in the MITRA ATT&CK techniques **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography**
+→ "system information discovery" is t1082 in the MITRA ATT&CK techniques, `index=t1082-win *MachineGuid*`
+**HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography**
 4. According to events recorded by the Splunk Attack Range, when was the OSTAP related atomic test executed?
 (Please provide the alphanumeric UTC timestamp.)
 → `index=attack`